tartley/missile-commander/README.md

   * erode base verts?
   * base turret droops?

-* BangSky should fluctuate in size.
+* BangSky should fluctuate in size?
 Maybe it is rendered as three different circles, and our computed collision 'size' is the max of them?
 At the very least, this would be easier to debug/tune than my initial invisible attempt.